AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 mediaeval times, was of Egyptian origin,[^122] and that for purposes of state it and its accessories were adopted by the Greeks and Romans.
-Montesquieu states that "Romulus, Tatius and Numa enslaved the gods to politics,\" and made religion for the state.
+Montesquieu states that "Romulus, Tatius and Numa enslaved the gods to politics," and made religion for the state.

 ## Catholic Hell Copied from Heathen Sources.